Provable Phase Retrieval with Mirror Descent: Numerical experiments

 \section{Numerical experiments}

 In this section, we discuss some numerical experiments to illustrate the efficiency of our phase recovery algorithm.
-We use the standard normal Gaussian and we consider the CDP Model with the random variable $d$ taking values in $\{-1,0,1\}$ with probability $\{1/4,1/2,1/4\}$.
-In each instance, we measured the relative error of our algorithm to the original signal using the following formula,
+We use the standard normal Gaussian and we consider the CDP model with a random ternary variable $d$, \ie taking values in $\{-1,0,1\}$ with probability $\{1/4,1/2,1/4\}$.
+In each instance, we measured the relative error between the reconstructed vector $x$ and the true signal one $\avx$ as

 In the experiments, we set $\normm{\avx}=1$.